 File Path Displays the system location of the asset.
 This column is blank if Encore can't find the asset.
-(See Locate a missing asset.)
+(See "Locate a missing asset" on page 43.)

 Manage the Project panel

 Customize the Project panel

 You can customize the Project panel columns to best suit your working style and needs.